ntaylor89/nate-site/src/pages/posts/08-02-2017---building-a-blog-with-gatsby-pt-2/index.md

 - Tutorial
 ---

 If you want to build a personal blog with modern web technologies, [Gatsby](https://www.gatsbyjs.org/) is a great choice.
 But if you're coming from tools like Jeckyll, you'll find that some features don't work out of the box.

 One such feature is markdown support.
 In this post, we will:

-- Add basic markdown support to Gatsby, allowing you to import a markdown file into any component, and set it as inner HTML
+- Add basic markdown support to Gatsby, allowing you to import a markdown file into any component, and set it as inner HTML.
 - Automatically create blog posts from markdown files in a specific directory.

 If you don't have a Gatsby project, set one up with `gatsby new my-blog` and follow along.